Modalm/jbryer.github.com/sqlutils/index.markdown

 The database access functions provide an interface to a directory of SQL scripts.
 SQL scripts are simply a plain text file containing the query.

 The `sqlutils` package provides a set of utility functions to help manage a library of structured query language (SQL) files.
+To install the latest released version from [CRAN](http://cran.r-project.org):

+	install.packages('sqlutils', repos='http://cran.r-project.org')

-The package can be installed from Github using the `devtools` package.
+The lastest development version can be installed from Github using the `devtools` package.

 	require(devtools)
 	install_github('sqlutils', 'jbryer')